University of Northampton’s Professor Janet Wilson wins prestigious award for research into New Zealand literature

 “Dr Paloma Fresno Calleja has a strong research interest in contemporary New Zealand writing and when I won Santander funding for research at the University of Northampton, I saw her as the ideal collaborator to undertake a translation of some New Zealand short stories into Spanish,” Janet continued.

 “We spent a lot of time selecting our twenty best stories over the last hundred years, including canonical authors like Katherine Mansfield, Frank Sargeson, Janet Frame, Maurice Duggan, Maurice Gee, Patricia Grace, and Fiona Kidman, and aiming for a balance in terms of age, gender and theme.
-In planning to present a flavor of the diverse voices in New Zealand prose fiction we included Samoan writer Albert Wendt and relative newcomer Sue Orr.
+In planning to present a flavour of the diverse voices in New Zealand prose fiction we included Samoan writer Albert Wendt and relative newcomer Sue Orr.
 When it came to the translation we focused on ‘Kiwi’ features of the language – idioms, colloquial and allusive phrases that ring true for local readers but are often resistant to translation.
 We consulted dictionaries of New Zealand English, dictionaries of slang and colloquialisms, and Spanish dictionaries in the search for equivalents.
 Finally we had to find a publisher and were delighted when The University of Zaragoza Press took on the project